Maschine2501/NR1-UI/README.md

 And Mac https://downloads.raspberrypi.org/imager/imager_latest.dmg

 b) Insert the SD card:
 Insert the SD card into your computer's SD card reader.
-You might need a usb sd card adapter like this https://amzn.eu/d/9YCCNkn
+If your pc doesn't have a sd card slot you might need a usb sd card adapter like this https://amzn.eu/d/9YCCNkn

 c) Launch Raspberry Pi Imager:
 Open the Raspberry Pi Imager software that you installed in step 1.